Genetically modified crops: History

 The first genetically engineered crop plant was tobacco, reported in 1983.
 It was developed creating a chimeric gene that joined an antibiotic resistant gene to the T1 plasmid from Agrobacterium.
 The tobacco was infected with Agrobacterium transformed with this plasmid resulting in the chimeric gene being inserted into the plant.
 Through tissue culture techniques a single tobacco cell was selected that contained the gene and a new plant grown from it.
 The first field trials of genetically engineered plants occurred in France and the US in 1986, tobacco plants were engineered to be resistant to herbicides.
 In 1987 Plant Genetic Systems, founded by Marc Van Montagu and Jeff Schell, was the first company to genetically engineer insect-resistant plants by incorporating genes that produced insecticidal proteins from Bacillus thuringiensis (Bt) into tobacco.
 The People's Republic of China was the first country to commercialise transgenic plants, introducing a virus-resistant tobacco in 1992.
 In 1994 Calgene attained approval to commercially release the Flavr Savr tomato, a tomato engineered to have a longer shelf life.
 Also in 1994, the European Union approved tobacco engineered to be resistant to the herbicide bromoxynil, making it the first genetically engineered crop commercialised in Europe.
-In 1995 Bt Potato was approved safe by the Environmental Protection Agency, after having been approved by the FDA, making it the first pesticide producing crop to be approved in the US.
+In 1995, Monsanto's "NewLeaf" Bt Potato was approved by the Environmental Protection Agency, after having been approved by the FDA, making it the first pesticide-producing crop to be approved in the US.
 In 1996 a total of 35 approvals had been granted to commercially grow 8 transgenic crops and one flower crop (carnation), with 8 different traits in 6 countries plus the EU.
 By 2010, 29 countries had planted commercialised genetically modified crops and a further 31 countries had granted regulatory approval for transgenic crops to be imported.

 GM banana cultivar QCAV-4 was approved by Australia and New Zealand in 2024.
-The banana resists the fungus that is fatal to the Cavendish banana, the dominant cultivar.
+This banana resists the fungus, Fusarium oxysporum, which causes Panama disease that is fatal to the Cavendish banana, the dominant cultivar.